mjkuranda/yummy-api-nestjs/README.md

 * SuperTest

 ## API
-* `GET /meals` - returns all meals from the database
+* `GET /meals` - returns all meals from the database that contain provided ingredients and types as `ings` and `type` respectively being query params.
 * `GET /meals/:id` - returns a specific meal defined by id parameter.
 It saves to the cache, if it does not exist there.
 Each request checks the cache.
 * `POST /meals/create` - creates a new meal and saves its to the database, marking as soft added.
 You need to be logged-in and provide following data (`imageUrl` is optional):
 ```json